Authentication

 Configuring OAuth

 You can configure OAuth behavior in config/waterhole/auth.php.
-Add the OAuth providers you want to support to the oauth_providers array.
+Add the OAuth providers you want to support to the providers array.
 Waterhole will show buttons for these providers on the login and registration pages:

 'google',